Kia Ora and welcome to Scallywaggs Middle Kindergarten

-- Planning – our programme is planned according to individual children’s needs.
-The weekly planning is visible on the Middle Kindergarten Staff room door.
+- Planning – our programme is planned according to individual children’s needs and our identified priorities.
 Please feel free to add your voice to our programme.

 - As a centre we undertake internal reviews on a regular basis to ensure we are meeting the needs of our children, families, the community and any legislative requirements.
 Please see our planning sheet to find out the latest self review.
 If you have anything to share, please make some notes or speak to a team member.

 - Middle Kindergarten surveys will be sent home with your child from time to time.

 - Policies – These are legislative requirements set out by the Ministry of Education.
 You can review the policies at any time while at the centre.
 We invite you to participate in our review process which takes place monthly.
 The policies due for review are listed in the monthly newsletter and are available at the front office or in the Middle Kindergarten.